 In search for some new bushwalks near home, I’m exploring a few of the trails in Duffys Forest.
 Both the Cowan Track and Wilkins Track branch off the Perimeter Trail, a popular mountain-biking track.
 There’s quite a few people on bikes taking advantage of the perfect Easter weather, but nobody walking along the firetrail.

-It’s easy walking along the Perimeter Trail, which is pretty flat and just has the occasional puddle (from recent rain) to navigate.
-I go past the first junction (Long Trail) and continue onto the turn-off onto Wilkins Track.
-There’s pretty much no-one on the side-tracks; I pass one family (with stroller!) on the way back, and another father with his daughter points out a pair of flamed robins that are darting high above us in a eucalpytus tree.
+It’s easy walking along the Perimeter Trail, which is pretty flat and has just the occasional puddle (from recent rain) to avoid.
+I go past the first junction (Long Trail) and continue onto the turn-off onto the Wilkins Track.
+There’s pretty much no-one on the side-tracks; I pass one family (with a stroller!) on the way back, and another father with his daughter points out a pair of flamed robins that are darting high above us in a eucalpytus tree.

 After returning to the Perimeter Track, I make a short detour to find TS4763 WILKINS, an old trig station that’s not far off the Perimeter Track.
 It takes me a bit longer than I expect to locate it – although it’s at the highest point there’s no obvious hill, and the rock cairns blends in the with the trees.
 The base is in good condition, but the mast and vane are missing.

 It’s then back down the Perimeter Track, until I turn right onto the Cowan Track.
 It’s another quiet trail, with just a couple of bushwalkers going in the opposite direction.
 Like most of the other firetrails in this area, it’s not particularly varied scenery, but is easy walking.

 A little past the half-way mark I leave the firetrail and head into the bush to find TS1672 COWAN.
 Like the trig station near the Wilkins Trail, the stone base is in good condition – but the metal vane looks like it’s been baked by bushfires.